A Behavioral Wellness Supplement You Can Feel Confident In — Backed by Our 100% Money-Back Guarantee.

 Reference: Maliakal, P. P., & Wanwimolruk, S. (2001).
 Effect of herbal teas on hepatic drug metabolizing enzymes in rats.
 Journal of Pharmacy and Pharmacology, 53(10), 1323–1329.

 Reference: Srivastava, J. K., Shankar, E., & Gupta, S. (2010).
-Chamomile: A herbal medicine of the past with bright future.
-Molecular Medicine Reports, 3(6), 895-901.
+Chamomile: A herbal medicine of the past with a bright future.
+Molecular Medicine Reports, 3(6), 895–901.

 Conclusion

 Reference: Ernst, E., & Pittler, M. H. (2000).
-Efficacy of ginger for nausea and vomiting: a systematic review of randomized clinical trials.
-British Journal of Anaesthesia, 84(3), 367-371.
+Efficacy of ginger for nausea and vomiting: A systematic review of randomized clinical trials.
+British Journal of Anaesthesia, 84(3), 367–371.

 Conclusion

 Reference: Pittler, M. H., & Ernst, E. (2000).
-Efficacy of kava extract for treating anxiety: systematic review and meta-analysis.
-Journal of Clinical Psychopharmacology, 20(1), 84-89.
+Efficacy of kava extract for treating anxiety: Systematic review and meta-analysis.
+Journal of Clinical Psychopharmacology, 20(1), 84–89.

 Reference: Sarris, J., Stough, C., Bousman, C. A., Wahid, Z. T., Murray, G., Teschke, R., … & Schweitzer, I. (2013).
-Kava in the treatment of generalized anxiety disorder: a double-blind, randomized, placebo-controlled study.
-Phytotherapy Research, 27(9), 1415-1417.
+Kava in the treatment of generalized anxiety disorder: A double-blind, randomized, placebo-controlled study.
+Phytotherapy Research, 27(9), 1415–1417.

 Reference: Lehrl, S. (2004).
-Clinical efficacy of kava extract WS® 1490 in sleep disturbances associated with anxiety disorders: Results of a multicenter, randomized, placebo-controlled, double-blind clinical trial.
-Sleep Medicine, 5(2), 189-194.
+Clinical efficacy of Kava extract WS® 1490 in sleep disturbances associated with anxiety disorders: Results of a multicenter, randomized, placebo-controlled, double-blind clinical trial.
+Sleep Medicine, 5(2), 189–194.

 Conclusion

-Anxiolytic and Calming Effects
+Calming and Mood-Supportive Effects

 Reference: Kennedy, D. O., Wake, G., Savelev, S., Tildesley, N. T., Perry, E. K., Wesnes, K. A., & Scholey, A. B. (2004).
 Modulation of mood and cognitive performance following acute administration of single doses of Melissa officinalis (Lemon Balm) with human CNS nicotinic and muscarinic receptor-binding properties.
 Neuropsychopharmacology, 29(10), 1876–1882.